-The health of both mothers and babies can have important life-long implications.
-In 2019, there were 303,054 babies born to 298,567 mothers in Australia.
+The health of both mothers and babies can have important ongoing implications.
+In 2021, there were 315,705 babies born to 311,360 mothers in Australia.
 Explore the characteristics and health of mothers and their babies through interactive data visualisations, and in-depth information and trends on the antenatal period, labour and birth, and outcomes for babies at birth.

 This web report also provides information on stillbirths, neonatal and maternal deaths, including causes, maternal characteristics, timing and investigations.

-The data in this report are based on final 2019 data from the National Perinatal Data Collection (NPDC), the National Maternal Mortality Data Collection and the National Perinatal Mortality Data Collection.
+The data in this report are based on final 2021 data from the National Perinatal Data Collection, the National Maternal Mortality Data Collection, and the National Perinatal Mortality Data Collection.

 This year for the first time, Australia's mothers and babies includes a separate article on breastfeeding in Australia, focusing on breastfeeding duration and breastfeeding by state or territory, remoteness area and among Aboriginal and/or Torres Strait Islander (First Nations) mothers.

 - Cat. no: PER 101